SEIDOAB-DACC/GoodFriends_lesson_branches/exercises.md

 **Bonus:** Add error handling for empty or null passwords.

+## Exercise 7: Explore DI Service Lifetime
+Controller ServiceLifetimeController uses injected service LifetimeService and has one single endpoint the shows current guid created when the service was instantiated.
+In Program.cs
+    - add the LifetimeService as Transient and try the endpoint - explain the output
+    - add the LifetimeService as Singleton and try the endpoint - explain the output
+    - add the LifetimeService as Scoped and try the endpoint - explain the output

+## Exercise 8: Explore DatabaseConnections
+In AdminController explore endpoints DefaultDataUserConnection and MigrationUserConnection using the debugger.
+Explain the what the endpoints returns and how _dbConnections service works.

 ---

-By completing these exercises, you'll practice creating controllers, using dependency injection, and building secure endpoints in ASP.NET Core.
+By completing these exercises, you'll practice creating controllers, using dependency injection, and building endpoints in ASP.NET Core.